 Maximum practice time in the swimming lesson is essential for faster acquisition of swimming skills.
-Great swimming teachers are always looking for ways to ensure that maximum practice time is achieved during their swimming lessons.
+Great swimming teachers always look for ways to ensure that maximum practice time is achievable during swimming lessons.
 As a swimming teacher how can you best achieve maximum practice time in your classes?